rbozal1/HW06-Server-Side-APIs---WeatherDashboardd/README.md

 SO THAT I can plan a trip accordingly

 ## Description
-- Use the OpenWeather API to retrieve weather data for cities.
+Use the OpenWeather API to retrieve weather data for cities.
 Use AJAX to hook into the API to retrieve data in JSON format.
 Display the following under current weather conditions:

-City
+- City

-Date
+- Date

-Icon image (

-Temperature
+- Temperature

-Humidity
+- Humidity

-Wind speed
+ -Wind speed

-UV index
+ -UV index

-- Each day for the 5-Day Forecast should display the following:
+Each day for the 5-Day Forecast should display the following:

-Date
+- Date

-Icon image
+- Icon image

-Temperature
+- Temperature

-Humidity
+- Humidity

 ## Link to the webpage